Welcome to today's edition of the Rush 24-7 podcast.

 I just don't understand how you take money away from New Orleans.

-You're gonna you're gonna whine and complain and moan about the federal government.
+You're going to whine and complain and moan about the federal government.

-You're gonna point fingers at FEMA, and you're gonna run your candidate for president on a basis that that kind of thing will never happen again with a Democrat running the show.
+And you're going to run your candidate for president on a basis that that kind of thing will never happen again with a Democrat running the show.

 And here's this charity run by Democrats, raising money from people to rebuild New Orleans and help the people.

-And they're sending their money to the Democrat National Committee for a party.
+And they're sending the money to the Democrat National Committee for a party.

 In New Mexico, Representative Steve Pierce narrowly won the Republican primary for retiring Republican Senator Pete Domenici's seat, defeating his more moderate opponent, Representative Heather Wilson, 51 to 49%.

-Pierce benefited from running as an unapologetic conservative in a low-turn out Republican primary and receive key assistance from the uh from the Club for Growth in California.
+Pierce benefited from running as an unapologetic conservative in a low-turnout Republican primary and received key assistance from the Club for Growth.

-Another Club for Growth backed candidate, conservative State Senator Tom McClintock, easily prevailed over former Representative Doug Oz in the Republican primary to succeed, retiring Congressman John Doolittle, McClintock, a well-known conservative icon throughout the state, while in the legislature he's been a vocal opponent of tax increases and wasteful government spending.
+McClintock, a well-known conservative icon throughout the state, while in the legislature, he's been a vocal opponent of tax increases and wasteful government spending.

-These are these are new roots being planted, and these are the kind of things that are gonna have to happen all across the country, along with other things, in order to bring about this uh rebirth of conservatives.
+And these are the kind of things that are going to have to happen all across the country, along with other things, in order to bring about this rebirth of conservatism.

-And it isn't gonna be that hard, and it isn't going to take that long.
+And it isn't going to be that hard, and it isn't going to take that long.

-I meant to get into this yesterday, ladies and gentlemen, in events just superseded my intent.
+I meant to get into this yesterday, ladies and gentlemen, and events just superseded my intent.

 But I had a bunch of stories, and I talked about it on the margins yesterday.

-All these drive-by media stories with one Washington Post story mentioning Obama is black four or five times.
+All these drive-by media stories with there was one Washington Post story mentioning Obama is black four or five times.

 We've passed a major milestone.